Laura is an MA Criminology & Criminal Justice student at Wrexham Glyndŵr University.

 What surprised you most about studying it?

 I was pleasantly surprised with the level of attention from the course lecturers, even though the course is online.
-Emails are quickly responded to and meetings set up to provide you with all the help you need, or even just for a look at work in progress.
+Emails are quickly responded to, and meetings are set up to provide you with all the help you need, or even just for a look at work in progress.

 How do you think you have benefited from studying at WGU?

 If you’re interested in criminology and criminal justice, you should choose this course because it opens up a variety of career choices upon leaving, especially with HMP Berwyn opening in Wrexham.

 How do you think your course will help you in your career?

 Since graduating, I have secured my dream job as an interventions facilitator at a major prison.